The best help desk software solutions for a better customer experience

 - Collaboration tools

 - Automated routing

 - Multi-language support

-Also, since HappyFox offers neither a free plan nor a free trial, you’ll need to pay just to try the software.
-They offer four plans, each of which requires a minimum of five help desk agents.
-As you’d expect, the feature sets of each plan varies.
-Below, you can see the features included in their Enterprise Plan.
+Also, HappyFox offers neither a free plan nor a free trial, so you’ll need to pay to try the software.
+The company offers four plans, each of which requires a minimum of five help desk agents.
+As you might expect, the feature sets of each plan vary.
+Below, you can see the features included in the Enterprise plan.